-Currently there are only these types of mediums that can be tested: Paint (painted surfaces), Dust, and Water.
-There are no low-cost commercial products for the testing of lead in soil.
+Currently, you can only buy products to screen for the presence of lead in paint (painted surfaces), dust, and water.
+There are no low-cost commercial products for the on-site testing of lead in soil.

 These low-cost screening products fill an important part of the lead testing marketplace.
 Other options are much more expensive (from hundreds of dollars) or require working with your local government (which may have a backlog based upon priority).